iden3/docs/mkdocs/docs/protocol/spec.md

 #### Identity State Transition Function
 The `ITF` (Identity State Transition Function) is verified each time a state is updated.
 This ensures that the identity follows the protocol while updating.

-An Identity Merkle Tree is a sparse binary tree that allows only the addition of the leaves (no edition or deletion).
+An Identity Merkle tree is a sparse binary tree that allows only the addition of the leaves (no edition or deletion).
 Adding new claims, updating them through versions and revoking need to be done according to the `ITF`.
 To ensure this, we use zero-knowledge proofs in a way that when an identity is publishing a new state to the smart contract, it also sends a zero-knowledge proof (`π`), proving that the `ϕ` is satisfied following the `ITF`.
 In this way, all the identity states published on the blockchain are validated to be following the protocol.

 > NOTE: In the initial version of the implementation, there will be no checks to verify that the trees are append-only in the smart contract.
 This is due to the fact that complex computations are required to generate the zk proofs for multiple claim additions, (a requirement for scalability).